TheBaxes/derivative-calc/README.md

 # Simple derivative calculator

-A simple derivative calculator made to demonstrate the interpreter design pattern.
+A simple derivative calculator made in Ruby on Rails to demonstrate the interpreter design pattern.

 ## Getting started